poweredbyniks/SQL-interview-questions/README.md

 Client-side XML support in SQL Server is in the form of SQLXML.
 It can be described in terms of :

-l	XML Views : providing bidirectional mapping between XML schemas and relational tables.
+lXML Views : providing bidirectional mapping between XML schemas and relational tables.

-l	Creation of XML Templates : allows creation of dynamic sections in XML.
+lCreation of XML Templates : allows creation of dynamic sections in XML.

 SQL server can return XML document using FOR XML clause.
 XML documents can be added to SQL Server database and you can use the OPENXML clause to display the data from the document as a relational result set.
 SQL Server 2000 supports XPath queries.Get to know more about SQL Techniques that can help you grow in your career.